 For this action, your bears can exert one pickaxe worth of strength to mine an adjacent tile.
 This means that if a tile only has one pickaxe pictured (like the left tile), a single bear can mine it, but if it has more than one (like the right tile), it’ll take more work:

-The honeypot on the left tile is Honey, the standard currency of the game.
-The crowns on the right tile represents Royal Jelly, which are worth end-game points and are how you win.
+Some tiles will have honey pots on them, the standard currency of the game.
+The crowns on these tiles represent Royal Jelly, which are worth end-game points and are how you win.
 You should try to collect both if you want to win, as you might surmise.
 There are, understandably, some caveats to mining: